nbariletto/cbi_partitions/README.md

 ## Installation

-You can install this package directly from GitHub into any Python environment:
+You can install this library directly from GitHub into any Python environment:

 ```bash
 pip install https://github.com/nbariletto/cbi_partitions/archive/main.zip